-As referenced earlier, there are three different versions of the LMF II knife: Infantry, Survival and ASEK.
+As referenced earlier, there are three different versions of the LMF II knife: Infantry, Survival, and ASEK.
 While the knives are functionally identical, each variation ships with different accessories.
 The Infantry comes only with the sheath and is more of a tactical model.

 The Survival comes with a strap cutter, which includes its own nylon sheath.
 The strap cutter can slice through tie downs and seat belts using a safety blade.
-The blade is shrouded in the cutting handle, which prevents any accidental damage to surrounding material.
+The blade is shrouded in the cutting handle, which prevents any accidental damage to the surrounding material.

 The ASEK is a special purpose knife and kit that is restricted to law enforcement and military customers.
 The main thing that separates it from the other knives is that it has an infrared reduction treatment applied to it.
 This helps reduce the IR signature of a soldier evading enemy surveillance.

 Other Similar Knives

 What we like about the Gerber Combat Knife is that it comes with an oversized thumb stud that allows you to open it with one hand even if you have gloves on.